Health plans may impose annual dollar limits on essential health benefits no lower than:

 - Do the annual limit restrictions apply to mini-med plans?

-Answer: Mini-med, or expense-based limited medical plans, may apply to the U.S. Department of Health and Human Services (HHS) for an annual limit waiver prior to 2014.
+Answer: Mini-med, or expense-based limited medical plans, were allowed to apply to the U.S. Department of Health and Human Services (HHS) for an annual limit waiver prior to 2014.
 The waiver does not apply to any other Health Care Reform requirements.
-Mini-med plans that receive waivers must reapply each year and must comply with certain notice requirements.

 - May plans still impose service-based limits?